VladislavP05/TetriC/README.md

 This is a personal project to make a Tetris clone entirely in C using the SDL2 library.

+## Controls

+- A/D - Move the active piece to the left/right
+- (Not Implemented) Q/R - Rotate the active piece clockwise/contra-clockwise
+- (Not Implemented) S - Increase the falling speed of the active piece

 ## How To Compile

 All source code was written with linux in mind but it should be able to compile on Windows aswell.
 The only requirements are that you have installed and set up SDL2 on your PC.